Florida International University College of Law

-The Florida International University College of Law is the law school of Florida International University, located in Miami, Florida in the United States.
+The Florida International University College of Law is the law school of Florida International University, located in University Park, Miami-Dade County, Florida, United States.
 The law school is accredited by the American Bar Association, and is the only public law school in South Florida.
+FIU College of Law is the third highest ranked law school in the state of Florida.
+The College of Law had the highest July bar exam passage rate in the state of Florida consecutively for eight years (2015–2023).

 History

 Florida International University worked towards the creation of a public law school in South Florida for many years, beginning with the 1986 appointment of Modesto A. Maidique as University president.
 Maidique met resistance from the Florida Board of Regents, which had a number of graduates of other Florida law schools, and opposed the opening of any new public law schools in the state.
 The establishment of this institution was finally realized in 2000, when Governor Jeb Bush pushed the project through the state legislature, along with the re-establishment of a law school at Florida A&M University.

 Shortly thereafter, the College of Law hired Leonard Strickman as its inaugural Dean.
 Strickman, a Yale Law School graduate, had previously served as Dean of the Northern Illinois University College of Law and the University of Arkansas School of Law, and had been a member of the ABA Accreditation Committee during the 1990s, and had chaired 15 ABA accreditation site visits.

 The College of Law is one of the university's 26 schools and colleges and was founded in 2000.
 It officially opened its doors in August 2002, received provisional accreditation from the American Bar Association in August 2004, and was granted full accreditation on December 1, 2006.
 The inaugural class graduated on May 22, 2005.

-FIU, preparing for only its second graduation in Spring 2006, had passing scores from 19 of 22 students who took the Bar exam in February 2006.
-The state average — including graduates from all 10 Florida law schools and out-of-state graduates who took the Florida test — was 73.2 percent.

 On February 10, 2007, the new law school building, the Rafael Diaz-Balart Hall, was dedicated.

-In May 2009, the institution announced that United States Attorney Alexander Acosta had been selected to replace Strickman as Dean, with the latter's retirement from the position.
+In May 2009, the institution announced that U.S. attorney for the Southern District of Florida Alexander Acosta had been selected to replace Strickman as Dean, with the latter's retirement from the position.
 Acosta left in 2017 to become United States Secretary of Labor.